Succession to the French throne: Legitimists and Orléanists

 In the Treaty of Utrecht, Philip V of Spain renounced his right of succession to the French throne on the condition that the semi-Salic law of succession should be instituted in Spain.
 For Legitimists the treaty is void ab initio, since the succession law cannot be altered in this way.
 Further, assuming arguendo that the treaty is valid, the repeal of semi-Salic law in Spain had broken the condition of the renunciation; the purpose of the treaty — the separation of the crowns of France and Spain — has been served, since the King of Spain is not the heir to France.
-For Orléanists the treaty is a valid alteration to the French law of succession.
-Further, Louis Philippe was the last official First Prince of the Blood, who were, by tradition, immediate heir to the throne after the royal family itself.
+For Orléanists the treaty is a valid alteration to the French law of succession, viewing it as a Force majeure necessary for France to make peace with the rest of Europe.
+They also cite that Philips actual renunciations were made in perpetuity, suggesting that his instituting of semi-Salic law within Spain was a personal condition rather than a legal one.
+Further, the Dukes of Orleans from 1709 to 1830 held the title, First Prince of the Blood, who were, by tradition, the first in line to the throne after the sons and male-line grandsons of the King and/or Dauphin.
+Had Philip V and his heirs been in line for the throne, the title would have passed to his grandson, Infante Philip, Duke of Calabria, upon the death of Louis, Duke of Orléans in 1752.
+Instead the title passed to the Dukes son, indicating that the Spanish Bourbons were not considered French dynasts.

 The second point of contention between the Legitimists and the Orléanists is the nationality requirement.
 For Orléanists, foreign-born heirs forfeit their right of succession to estates in France by the law of aubain.
 Foreigners include, apart from the usual definition, those Frenchmen who left without intent of returning.
 They also cite the opinion of Charles Dumoulin, a French jurist of the sixteenth century:

 Common sense requires that princes of the blood who have become foreigners be excluded from the throne just as the male descendants of princesses.
 The exclusion of both is in the spirit of the fundamental custom, which overlooks the royal blood in princesses only to prevent the scepter from falling in foreign hands.

 For this reason, Orléanists also exclude the Orléans-Braganza (Brazilians) and Orléans-Galliera (Spanish), junior descendants of Louis Philippe, King of the French, from the succession to the French throne.